 Steps to Remove Paint Chalking

-Step 1: Cleaning the Painted Surface
+Step 1: Surface Assessment and Preparation

-Start by rinsing the surface with clear water.
 Using a power washer can help remove the chalky residue more effectively.
+Apply TSP (Trisodium Phosphate) for thorough cleaning, especially effective for salt deposits in coastal areas.
 Apply an appropriate cleaner to the surface and scrub it with a stiff brush and detergent.
-Ensure that all chalk residue is thoroughly removed before moving on to the next step.
+Use non-metallic scouring pads for stubborn areas and hand scrubbing methods for delicate surfaces.
+Complete multiple rinse cycles to ensure all chalk residue removal.

 Preventing Future Paint Chalking